Skip to content

 We Remember ….

-The Lake County Theatre Company will abide by all social distancing requirements both in the creation of our productions and in the presentation of them.
-We are very hopeful that we will be together again soon.
-In the meantime, please watch this slide show.
+The Lake County Theatre Company will abide by all social distancing requirements both in the creation of our productions and … Continue reading We Remember ….

 Acting for Kids!!